 The Board is measured primarily with reference to Group’s financial performance and the suitability of the Group to deliver strong results in the future.
 In recent years the financial performance of the Group has been strong which has encouraged the Board to believe that its membership is appropriate.
 The Board also consider that the stability of its membership over recent years has been a major contributor to the Company’s success.

-The Vice Chairman evaluates the Board performance informally on a regular basis and formally at least twice per year.
+The Chairman evaluates the Board performance informally on a regular basis and formally at least twice per year.

 The Board maintains two standing committees.
 Both committees have written constitutions and terms of reference.

 The remuneration committee comprises H. Shouler and J-J. Murray.
 The committee is chaired by H. Shouler.
 The remuneration committee reviews the performance of Executive Directors and sets the scale and structure of their remuneration and the basis of their service agreements with due regard to the interests of the shareholders.
 No Director is permitted to participate in decisions concerning his own remuneration.
 Details of Directors' remuneration are set out in the Directors' Remuneration Report in the Annual Report.

 The audit committee currently comprises H. Shouler and J-J. Murray.
 H. Shouler is independent of management and EOI Fire SARL.
 The committee is chaired by H. Shouler.
 The audit committee is responsible for ensuring that the financial performance of the Group is properly monitored, controlled and reported on.
 It meets regularly and meets the auditors to discuss the audit approach and the results of the audit.

 The audit committee considers the need to introduce an internal audit function each year.
 After taking into consideration the current size and complexity of the Group, the committee believes that it would not be cost effective to have an internal audit function and the committee feels that sufficient comfort is obtained through the scope and quality of management's ongoing monitoring of risks.